 As one New York Times reader commented, “Are people routinely being destroyed by the flu or something?”
 The answer is yes.
 Last year’s flu season was particularly brutal, leaving a record-breaking number of victims in its wake.
 A total of 80,000 individuals died due to the flu and resulting complications in this country alone, the largest number of deaths in over 40 years according to the CDC.
 During one January week, the flu accounted for over 10% of this country’s deaths.

-When you do your part to get a flu shot, you are protecting the children that are twice as likely and the elderly that are 10 times more likely to be hospitalized due to the flu.
-There’s power in numbers — during the 2015-2016 flu season, studies estimate that if just 5% more individuals had gotten the vaccine, they would have prevented around 10% of the illnesses and hospitalizations that year.
+When you do your part to get a flu shot, you are protecting the children that are twice as likely and the elderly that are 10 times as likely to be hospitalized due to the flu.
+There’s power in numbers—during the 2015-2016 flu season, studies estimate that if just 5% more individuals had gotten the vaccine, they would have prevented around 10% of the illnesses and hospitalizations that year.

 But communicating the importance of the flu vaccine to a broad and diverse patient panel and seamlessly getting them in the door can be challenging.
 Text messaging can offer a cost-effective solution.

 Several studies have shown the effectiveness of text message reminders at significantly increasing vaccination rates.
-One recent study specifically focusing on the flu shot found a 39% relative increase in vaccination rates among patients that were reminded about the flu shot via text message.
-For parents, that impact was even larger — they were twice as likely to have their child vaccinated if they received a text reminder.
+One recent study specifically focusing on the flu shot resulted in a 39% relative increase in vaccination rates among patients that were reminded about the shot via text message.
+For parents, that impact was even larger—they were twice as likely to have their child vaccinated if they received a text reminder.
 Another study found nearly 75% of parents who received an informational text reminder brought their kid back for a second flu shot dose, compared to just 57% who received a written reminder.
 “People said they really liked the texts.
 They actually said it showed that the doctor’s office cared about them,” said one of the study’s leaders, Dr. Melissa Stockwell.

-Those of us in health care community know how serious a relatively common illness like the flu can become.
+Those of us in the healthcare community know how serious a relatively common illness like the flu can become.
 This year, help prevent the flu in your patient population by conducting smart outreach with text messaging.